apitrace/apitrace/docs/FORMAT.markdown

 This document specifies the binary format of trace streams.

+## Compression ##

-Trace streams are not written verbatim to file, but compressed, nowadays with snappy (see `lib/trace/trace_file_snappy.cpp` for details).
+Trace streams are not written verbatim to file, but compressed.

+By default traces are compressed with [Snappy](https://github.com/google/snappy) (see below for details).
 Previously they used to be compressed with gzip.
+And recently it also possible to have them compressed with [Brotli](https://github.com/google/brotli), though this is mostly intended for space savings on large databases of trace files.

+`apitrace repack` utility can be used to recompress the stream without any loss.

+### Snappy ###

+The used Snappy format is different from the standard _Snappy framing format_, because it predates it.

+    file = header chunk*

+    header = 'a' 't'

+    chunk = compressed_length compressed_data

+    compressed_length = uint32  // length of compressed data in little endian
+    compressed_data = byte*

 ## Versions ##